Skip to main content

 Raptor Program

-We founded our Raptor Program as a way to help educate the public about these dynamic birds, and their importance to the ecosystem.
-Our premier collection emphasizes raptors: hawks, owls, eagles, and falcons, but also includes other birds of prey such as a Turkey Vulture and an American Crow.
-Every one of our resident birds is not releasable to the wild and are in our permanent care.
-They have taken up the mantle of feathered ambassadors and are dedicated to providing information about their wild relatives, habitat concerns, and issues facing raptors today.
+Schlitz Audubon’s Raptor Program educates the public about raptor ecology, conservation, and these birds’ important roles in the ecosystem.
+Our premier collection emphasizes raptors: hawks, owls, eagles, and falcons, but also includes a Turkey Vulture and an American Crow.
+Each of our resident birds is not releasable to the wild and is in our permanent care.
+These feathered ambassadors are dedicated to providing information about their wild relatives, habitat concerns, and issues facing raptors today.
+Visit the calendar on our website to learn how you can see our amazing birds!

 These powerful and graceful birds, each with their own story, make an enormous impact, providing a true connection and appreciation for all wildlife and the habitat we share.
 Each of our live demonstrations provides an unparalleled experience designed to enthrall audiences of all ages.